-South Shore Railroad Grade
+South Shore Railroad Grade - Project Done!!

 This past summer, BRP once again sponsored an event to bring together a host of government agencies and local organizations who have strong interests in preserving the river.
 The Brule River Coalition was formed a few years ago as a forum to share management programs and research projects to insure everyone communicates and knows of each other's interests.